ALEX MANOS HEALTH & PERFORMANCE

 We will discuss how nutrition, sunlight and artificial light, exercise, intermittent fasting and cold/hot therapy (such as cold showers or sauna therapy) may enhance our resilience when used appropriately.

-Session Two: Sunlight and building resilience
+Session Two: Microbiome and Immune resilience.

 “To be able to effectively set goals and consistently achieve them, without getting distracted.
 You see challenges, change, and adversity as opportunities rather than threats and thus are likely to be flexible and agile.”